yastn/yastn/docs/source/theory/mps/basics.rst

 It implies that :math:`L^\dagger L=I` and  :math:`R R^\dagger=I`, where :math:`I` is an identity matrix on the virtual bond, which we obtain after contracting physical indices.
 The virtual bond of MPS can be efficiently truncated by discarding singular values :math:`\Lambda_{j,j+1}` of the smallest magnitude.
 If, for every MPS tensor, the left environment is unitary, i.e., for corresponding left vectors :math:`L_j^\dagger L_j=I`, then we say that MPS is in the `left canonical form`.
-It can be obtained by consecutive :meth:`QR<yastn.linalg.qr>` decompositions of each MPS tensor, starting from `0`-th, where the unitary part forms a new tensor, and the upper-triangular part becomes a central tensor that gets attached to the subsequent MPS tensor.
+It can be obtained by consecutive :meth:`QR decompositions<yastn.linalg.qr>` of each MPS tensor, starting from `0`-th, where the unitary part forms a new tensor, and the upper-triangular part becomes a central tensor that gets attached to the subsequent MPS tensor.
 Similarly, if for every MPS tensor the right environment is unitary, :math:`R_j R_j^\dagger=I`, then we say that MPS is in the `right canonical form`.
 A mixed canonical form with respect to some bond or MPS site interpolates between those two extremes.